Joav BarEl

-He was an influential figure in Israel's contemporary art scene during the 1960s and 70s.

 Biography

-Joav BarEl was born on January 28, 1933, in Tel Aviv, Mandatory Palestine, to Aharon (“Aharonchik”) Elkind and Shlomit Cohen Tzedek.
+Joav BarEl was born in Tel Aviv, Mandatory Palestine, to Aharon (“Aharonchik”) Elkind and Shlomit Cohen Tzedek.
 He had a younger sister, Mirana Barel-Blay (b.
 1939), and a younger half-brother, Joel BarEl, from his father's second marriage.
-His father was a well-known lifeguard at Tel Aviv's beaches, and his mother was among the founders of HaBima Theater and infused a love of culture, art and literature into Joav and his sister, Mirana.
-In his early life, inspired by his father, BarEl practiced diving and fishing.
-His interest in music was also evident from a young age, and he began playing the accordion in his teens.
+His father was a lifeguard at Tel Aviv beaches and his mother was among the founders of HaBima Theater.
+His interest in music was evident from a young age.
+He began playing the accordion in his teens.

 In his senior year of high school, BarEl enrolled in a training program of the IDF Air Force, in which he studied aircraft mechanics in the US.
 He served as a maintenance officer in the Air Force and later held the same position in TWA for a few years.
 During his training in the US, BarEl attended lectures given by the composer Arnold Schoenberg.
 After completing his military service, he was admitted to study composition and conducting but did not complete his training.
-Nevertheless, he maintained his interest in classical, popular, and avant-garde music throughout his life.
+Nevertheless, he maintained an interest in classical, popular, and avant-garde music throughout his life.

 In 1954, BarEl began art studies at The Avni Institute of Art and Design and moved into a studio in Tel Aviv that doubled as his home.
 His studio, and the café he frequented, became a gathering place for artists, poets, and writers, among them David Avidan, Yair Hurvitz, Aviva Uri, Prof. Gabriel Moked, Prof. Menachem Peri, Yona Wallach, Jacques Mory-Katmor, Ami Shavit, Benni Efrat, and others.

 From 1964 to 1968, BarEl studied psychology and philosophy at Tel Aviv University, focusing on aesthetics and psychology in art.
 Subsequently, he began a master's degree in clinical psychology, graduating in 1969.

 He was interested in Eastern philosophy, primarily in Zen-Buddhism, and in Japanese calligraphy and meditation.
 He was also an enthusiastic reader of science fiction and was generally interested in altered states of consciousness, which led to his participation in studies on psychedelic drugs conducted at the time by the Ministry of Health.